KSDunne/twenty_one/README.md

 - I want to be able to enter a username to make the game feel personal to me
 - If I enter data that doesn't make sense to a particular step in the game I want to be informed
 - I want to be able to restart the game easily once I have finished playing the first time
+- I want the abilty to navigate around the game with a main menu
+- I want the ability to see a leaderboard with the stored number of wins, if I choose to see it from a main menu

 ## Features